Javanaise/vcs-demo-raycaster/README.md

 First element is one byte.
 In that byte, 4 bits are used to indicate if PF0, PF1, PF2 and PF3 are changing value or not, from current line group to next.
 And 4 bits are used to indicate if PF0, PF1, PF2 and PF3 are changing value or not, from current line group to previous.
 This is the double link.

 Second element is a list of playfield data delta.
-Length is varying from 0 byte to 4 bytes.
+Length is varying from 0 byte to 4 bytes (we store a delta only if its value is different from zero).
 Each delta is a value to EOR (Exclusive OR) with the current value of PF0, PF1, PF2 or PF3 to get its next value.

 So, after having drawn a line group, we calculate the playfield data with some EORs, and we are ready to display the next one.